For individuals who

 - Students currently enrolled in the 4-year pre-professional degree at NDSU may apply to the Master of Landscape Architecture program.

-- Transfer students with pre-professional or professional degrees in landscape architecture from another school may be considered for admission to years 4 and 5 in the program, based on test scores, GPA, and portfolio review.
+- Transfer students with pre-professional or professional degrees in landscape architecture or architecture from another school may be considered for admission to years 4 and 5 in the program, based on test scores, GPA, and portfolio review.
 Transfer students should contact the department directly before application to the Graduate School.

 - Candidates must have earned a cumulative grade point average of 3.0 to be considered for full-standing admission.